Collegiate club sports in the United States: Governing bodies

 There is no single national governing body for all club sports.
 Collegiate club sports are often, but not always, governed by a governing body such as the National Collegiate Sport Committee.

-Much of soccer, flag football, basketball, and tennis is governed by the National Intramural-Recreational Sports Association (NIRSA).
+Much of soccer, flag football, basketball, and tennis is governed by the National Intramural and Recreational Sports Association (NIRSA).
 Water-skiing and Wakeboarding teams are governed by the National Collegiate Water Ski Association (NCWSA).
 Kiteboarding is governed by the Collegiate Kiteboarding Association.
 Surfing is governed by the National Scholastic Surfing Association (NSSA).
 Skiing and snowboarding teams are governed by the United States College Ski Association (USCSA).
+Ice Hockey has multiple governing bodies, most notably the CHF and ACHA.
 Golf is governed by the National Collegiate Club Golf Association (NCCGA).
 Governing bodies usually have the job of organizing tournaments, a league, national or regional championships, providing officials for matches, as well as providing rules, regulations, and bylaws which all teams governed by that body are required to follow.
 Baseball, football, softball, and basketball are governed by an organization known as CollClubSports, based in Pittsburgh, PA.
 The NCBA, NCSA, and NCBBA each are very competitive leagues that are quickly growing in numbers.
 Two partially overlapping sanctioning bodies, the National Club Football Association (NCFA) and Intercollegiate Club Football Federation (ICFF), oversee Club Division College Football at the national level.
 The National Collegiate Volleyball Federation (NCVF) registers hundreds of club teams each who participate in over 20 collegiate club leagues, thousands of men's and women's intercollegiate club competitions and the annual NCVF National Championship Tournament.
 The National Intercollegiate Running Club Association also administers a track and field and cross country program.
 The National Collegiate Roller Hockey Association is the governing body of intercollegiate inline hockey.
 USA Ultimate is the governing body of Ultimate Frisbee.

-Due to the lack of a single, national governing body for all club sports, institutions have to put a lot of faith into the students motivation to participate in order to keep the programs running.
-Students main motivation for participation is to have fun and make friends.
-These factors are going to be mostly in freshman on college campus', so recruiting on college campus's should not be difficult.
-If there is a lack of awareness of these club sports, that is where the participation will start to die off.

-List of collegiate club sports

-Note: Because a club sport can exist if there are only two competing schools, any competitive athletic activity could be considered a collegiate club sport.
-Therefore, many non-conventional sports are played at the club level, for example orienteering.
-Lists of collegiate club sports are not always definite due to the fact that the sport may only be competed in between two schools or colleges and may not have a governing body or publication.